Kanban Board (JIRA)

 Doneshows what we did.

-Done, then the cards moves to status
+Done column, then the cards move to

 # Working on a Story

 - Push a card from Story Map to Jira.

 - If the Story is about adding new feature or making significant change, it's recommended to write a RFC first.